Part 1: New & revitalized squares we worked on that fundamentally changed the perception of each city.

 What great squares have to offer their communities is limitless.
 All of these squares show how they can provide opportunities for entrepreneurs, access to green space, strengthened local foodways, and new economic activity in their surrounding community.
 But, above all, it's the social life that works in these squares.
 What are perhaps the most magical parts about these places are the simple, crucial chance encounters that they allow us to have with others.

-In case you'd like to dig deeper on the topic of squares, many of the projects featured in this article are included in the recently released updated edition of How to Turn a Place Around.
+In case you'd like to dig deeper on the topic of squares, many of the projects featured in this article are included in the recently released updated edition of our book How to Turn a Place Around.

 Part 2 in this series highlights many historic squares that tell important stories.
 These squares have thrived for centuries and have features that we still consider to be models today.